openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Dumps of the translation/localization files from Transifex for the Open edX Release project already exist in a repository with the name of openedx/openedx-i18n.
 A new repository named openedx/openedx-translations will be similarly structured, but it will contain the translation files for all repositories within openedx.
-The GitHub Transifex app will be installed in the openedx organization.
+The `Transifex GitHub App`_ will be installed in the openedx organization.
 Similar to how the Build-Test-Release Working Group creates a new branch for each new named release of edx-platform, translation releases can also be kept in branches corresponding to edx-platform releases.

 Rejected Alternatives
 *********************